Program Environment Fuzzing: Evaluation

 \subsubsection{\textbf{Method}}

-We compare \tool with two baselines \aflnet and \nyxnet in network protocols in two aspects: the numbers of bugs found and code coverage.
+For network protocols, we compare \tool against two baselines \aflnet and \nyxnet under three aspects: the number of bugs found, code coverage, and fuzzing throughput.
 We omit GUI programs due to the lack of a suitable baseline.
 We configure all fuzzers employing the same initial seeds obtained from \profuzzbench.
 Our evaluation of code coverage focuses on measuring branch coverage achieved on binaries.
 We utilize the original scripts provided by \profuzzbench, to collect code coverage data and present their trends over time.
-Each experiment runs for 10 times, each lasting 24 hours.
-We report the total number of bugs found and the average coverage achieved by each fuzzer across 10 runs of 24 hours.
+We report the total number of bugs found, the average coverage, and the average fuzzing throughput achieved by each fuzzer across 10 runs of 24 hours.